 In the weekly assembly Year 7 form teachers each nominate a Star of the Week and a trophy is given to the form with the best attendance.
 Lots of certificates, badges and treats are also handed out!

-Then, at the end of the school year pupils who have got the most points get to go on a special trip!
+Then, at the end of each term pupils who have got the most achievement points are invited to participate in special rewards treats or trips!